Toronto Metropolitan University

-In Fall 2020, in place of the drop-in hours it holds at its space in Ryerson University Library, the Centre for Digital Humanities (CDH) will be holding weekly virtual drop-in sessions on Wednesdays from 4-5PM (usually on Zoom).
-These are intended as casual, fun events that bring together the DH community at Ryerson and beyond during COVID-19 restrictions.
+In Winter 2022, in place of the drop-in hours it holds at its space in Toronto Metropolitan University Library, the Centre for Digital Humanities (CDH) will be holding weekly virtual drop-in sessions on Wednesdays from Noon-1 pm (usually on Zoom).
+These are intended as casual, learning opportunities that bring together the DH community beyond during COVID-19 restrictions.

 Each week in a month will be dedicated to a specific theme.
 The first week, Stories in Play: Let’s Try, will consist of a led, shared exploration of a work of electronic literature (eLit) or a narrative-driven digital game.
 Week 2, DH Workbench, will be a led, shared exploration of a digital resource or tool for research and/or pedagogy.
-Week 3, DH@Ryerson Reads, will be an open discussion of a selected work of DH scholarship, read in advance of the drop-in.
-The fourth week, Wiki Editing Blitz, a joint CDH and Library Collaboratory initiative, will involve collaborative creation/editing of content on Wikipedia (entries) and Wikisource (digital editions).
+Week 3, DH@TMU Reads, will be an open discussion of a selected work of DH scholarship, read in advance of the drop-in.
+The fourth week, Critical Code Studies, will explore how coding/programming can be studied in the humanities.

 “The Code of Beauty: Anandavardhana,” Chapter 5 (pp. 84-100) of Vikram Chandra’s Geek Sublime (Greywolf Press, 2014)